| |

 Add users to the sync

 Note that SyncPenguin is not syncing all users by default.
 Instead, you need to explicitly add users to the sync and start syncing for them.
 You can add users one by one or in bulk.
-To add a single user, click the plus icon in the Individual sync profiles section.
-Then enter user name, followed by the valid and full email address in both Google and O365, as shown below.
+To add a single user, click the plus icon in the “Individual sync profiles” section, followed to “Add manually”.
+Then, enter user name (in any format), followed by the valid and full email address in both Google and M365 tenants, as shown below.

 Add user to the sync

-To add users in bulk, enable Bulk create option when creating sync profile and enter sync profile names and emails in separate lines as shown below.
+To add users in bulk, enable “Bulk create” option when creating sync profile and enter sync profile names and emails in separate lines as shown below.

 Add users in bulk